danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 *Figure 7.2: The live coding/educational version of Vocable Code*

-**Task 1: Text objects**
+**Task 1: Reading text objects**

-Focus on the right side with the dynamic text display in which the program operates mainly around text, and some of the features as below:
+Look at the education version of Vocable Code and focus on the right-hand side with the dynamic text display in which the program operates mainly around text.
+Observe some of the characteristics of the text objects:

-1. There is always text on the black color screen/canvas.
+1. There is always text on the black screen/canvas.
 2. The text moves upwards and then mostly downwards, but also sometimes slowly oscillates between the two.
 3. The text fades over time.
 4. The text varies in size.
-5. Some of the content of the text is overlapping but there are at least 10 different or unique texts in the pool at any time.
+5. Some of the text's content overlaps, but there are at least 10 different or unique texts in any time.
-6. For each new batch of the text shown on screen, one can hear a voice that speaks one of the texts.
+6. For each new batch of the text shown on screen, you can hear a voice speaking one of the texts.
-7. It seems there is a maximum limit of the text appearing on screen for each new batch.
+7. There is a maximum limit of the text simutaneously  appeared on screen.
+(Similar to previous object-oriented approach, the text is continuously generated on screen if certain conditions are met)
-8. ...
+8. ...(Can you continue the list?)

-The program of *Vocable Code* has used the approach of Object-Oriented Programming to construct the class and the text objects.
-Without looking at the source code and recall what we have learnt in the previous chapter:
+The *Vocable Code* program uses Object-Oriented Programming to construct the class and the text objects.
+Without looking at the source code and recall what we learnt in the previous chapter:

-1. Can you describe the properties and behaviors of the class on text?
+1. Can you describe the text object' properties and methods of the class?
-2. Can you decode when and how (new) text objects are being created/removed?
+2. Can you decode when and how (new) text objects are created/removed?

 **Task 2 (Speculation and Mapping):**

-Based on what you see and hear, what are the other functions/features that have been implemented in the program especially in relation to text and voice, and can you describe them?
+Based on what you see and hear, what are the other functions/features that have been implemented in the program, especially in relation to text and voice, and can you describe them?

-Now look at the source code especially the class-object block `function notNew(getQueer){}`.
-Discuss what you have described before and how these have been coded.
+Now look at the source code particularly the class-object block `function notNew(getQueer){}`.
+Can you map the source code with your earlier description on text objects?

 **Task 3: (thinking)**

-By reading the source code, you might discover that some of the writing styles are different from what we have learnt e.g the boolean logic of notTrue and notFalse, the use of repeatable decimals, the use of the function `abs`, as well as the use of `loadSound` with a callback instead of the `preload` function, etc. Discuss:
+By reading the source code, you might discover that some of the coding styles are different from what we have learnt e.g the Boolean logic of notTrue and notFalse instead of True/False, the use of repeatable decimals, the use of the function `abs`, as well as the use of `loadSound` with a callback instead of the `preload` function, etc. Discuss:

-1. Can you spot them?
+1. Can you locate the code with a different writing style?
-2. Can you speak that block of code aloud?
+2. Can you read that block of code aloud?
 3. How does Cox describe "expressive qualities"[^cox2] and performativity in the assigned reading?
-Can you describe and articulate that by using the example of *Vocable Code*?
+Can you describe and articulate that by using *Vocable Code* as an example?

 ## Textuality
 Although the artwork *Vocable Code* is about voices, both voices and text are interlinked in the work.
-The program will pick only one selected text to speak/play at a time.
-Other selected text will be display dynamically on a screen.
-In terms of language, one can look into the meaning and semantics of text, but the placement of words and other design attributes also change the way of how one might perceive and interpret the statements.
-Queer statements are randomly selected, randomly presented and randomly spoken but at the same time they are also orderly combined while randomly disrupted by mathematical chaos.
+The program picks only one selected text to speak/play at a time.
+The other selected texts are displayed dynamically on screen.
+You can look into the meaning and semantics of text, but the placement of words, and other design attributes, also change the way you might perceive and interpret the statements.
+Queer statements are selected, presented, played, and spoken randomly, but at the same time they are also structurally organized to create the orderly chaos.

 Here is the text-related syntax that has been used in the work: